Rye Figure of 8 Walk

 Any feedback about possible lunch places on this walk's Comments page would be welcome.

-On the Long Walk an earlier stop (after 6½ km) is possible at The Bell at Iden (01797-280242).
+On the Long Walk an earlier stop (after 6½ km) might be possible at The Bell at Iden (01797-280242), but this is reported to be temporarily closed.

 On the Harbour Walk the suggested lunch stop (after 9¾ km) is the William the Conqueror pub (01797-223315) in Rye Harbour village, which specialises in Greek Cypriot dishes.